 The Lung Cancer Care Program is led by a registered nurse who specializes in the care of lung cancer patients.
 The lung cancer nurse specialist provides the patient and family with education, support and care coordination.
 This nurse coordinator supports the patient through every step in their fight against cancer and works hand-in-hand with physicians to ensure the needs of the patient and the families are met.

-For more information, or to schedule an appointment with a physician to talk lung cancer, visit SpartanburgRegional.com/Cancer.
+Find more information, or schedule an appointment with a physician to talk lung cancer.